-- TDAE103A; Maintain aircraft radio communications. - TDAE203A; Use air traffic control communication procedures. - TDAF103A; Manage human factors in aircraft flight. - TDAF603A; Respond to abnormal and emergency situations within the aircraft. - TDAG103A; Work professionally in an air traffic control workplace. - TDAW1203; Manage air traffic service information displays and ancillary information. - TDAW1303A; Operate air traffic control workstation. - TDAY2003A; Provide airspace-specific services. - TDAY2103A; Maintain separation. - TDAY2203A; Manage traffic. - TDAZ203A; Perceive traffic and environment information. - TDAZ303A; Interpret and evaluate traffic and environment. - TDAZ403A, Prioritise, project and plan tasks and events. - TDAZ503A: Manage basic situation awareness in the aviation workplace.
+- TDAE103A; Maintain aircraft radio communications. - TDAE203A; Use air traffic control communication procedures. - TDAF103A; Manage human factors in aircraft flight. - TDAF603A; Respond to abnormal and emergency situations within the aircraft. - TDAG103A; Work professionally in an air traffic control workplace. - TDAW1203; Manage air traffic service information displays and ancillary information - TDAW1303A; Operate air traffic control workstation. - TDAY2003A; Provide airspace-specific services. - TDAY2103A; Maintain separation. - TDAY2203A; Manage traffic. - TDAZ203A; Perceive traffic and environment information. - TDAZ303A; Interpret and evaluate traffic and environment. - TDAZ403A; Prioritise, project and plan tasks and events. - TDAZ503A; Manage basic situation awareness in the aviation workplace.

 The key difference in comparison with the SA qualification (and the NZ) is that this qualification (Australian) makes no distinct provision for specialisation in any of the Air Traffic Control/Support services field.
-It is therefore pitched somewhat higher than the proposed qualification.
-The 14 modules or part thereof in the Australian Diploma of Transport and Distribution (Air Traffic Control) are seemingly similar to the content of the National Certificate: Aerodrome Control NQF Level 5.
+The 14 modules or part thereof in the Australian Diploma of Transport and Distribution (Air Traffic Control) are seemingly similar to the content of the National Diploma: Air Traffic Control NQF Level 6.